tglucksmann/buybitcoinworldwide.github.io/_exchanges/circle.md

 con1: Limited to $300 worth of purchases per week
 con2: Some customers may be able to raise limit to $3,000 per week
 con3: Sends count towards buying limit
-summary: Circle is a Bitcoin broker and Bitcoin wallet platform.
+summary: Circle is a Bitcoin broker offering its services in the United States.
+Customers can buy bitcoin with a bank account, credit card, or debit card.
 privacy_score: 1
 privacy_width: 10
 limits_score: 3